What mortgage do I need?

 Fixed rate mortgages have an interest rate that stays the same for a set period.
-This could be anything from two to 10 years.
-Your repayments are the same every month and you don't need to fear fluctuations in interest rates.
+This is generally between two and five years, although it is possible to get a fixed term of up to 10 years or more.
+Your repayments are the same every month, so you’re protected from rises in interest rates.
 Most will charge you a penalty - known as an early repayment charge (ERC) - if you choose to leave the deal before the end of the fixed term.

 Variable rate mortgages

 Interest rates adjust periodically with a variable rate mortgage, which means repayments may change throughout the loan term.
-Usually, the interest rate changes in relation to another rate - the Bank of England's base rate is very influential on variable interest rates, as is the base rate of each lender.
+Usually, the interest rate changes in relation to another rate - the Bank of England's base rate has a big influence on variable interest rates, as does the base rate of each lender.

 For standard variable rate (SVR) mortgages, each lender has an SVR that they can move when they like.
-In reality, this tends to roughly follow the Bank of England's base rate movements.
+This often roughly follows the Bank of England's base rate movements.
 SVRs can be anything from two to five percentage points above the base rate – or higher – and they can vary massively between lenders.

 Discounted variable rate mortgage

-The problem with discounts is that SVR changes are at the lender's discretion so your mortgage payments could change even if there has been no alteration in the Bank of England base rate.
+The problem with discounts is that SVR changes are at the lender's discretion so your mortgage payments could change even if there has been no change to the Bank of England’s base rate.
 What's more, even if the SVR changes following a move in the base rate, there is no guarantee that it will increase or decrease by the same amount.

 As a result, trackers are usually seen as more transparent than discounted deals and are often seen as being fairer for the borrower.